 I will give you a new heart, and I will put a new spirit within you.
 I will remove the heart of stone from your body and give you a heart of flesh.
 I will put my Spirit within you; I will take the initiative and you will obey my statutes and carefully observe my regulations.
 (Ezekiel 36:26–27 NET)

 “But I will make a new covenant with the whole nation of Israel after I plant them back in the land,” says the Lord.
 “I will put my law within them and write it on their hearts and minds.
 I will be their God and they will be my people.
 (Jeremiah 31:33 NET)

-Paul took up the contrast between “the ministry of death, chiseled in letters on stone tablets,” and the greater glory of the ministry of the Spirit which transformed lives.
+Paul contrasted “the ministry of death, chiseled in letters on stone tablets” and the greater glory of the ministry of the Spirit, which transformed lives.
 (3)